jasongrimes/fretboardfoundation/_chapters/010-playing-by-ear/040-play-all-over.md

 ---
-title: Play all over the fretboard
+title: Play all over the instrument
 slug: play-all-over
 abstract: Skating around the entire range of the instrument.
 ---